USAR-Rankings/rankings_model/README.md

 2. Add the rankings_model (top level of this repo) to the PYTHONPATH (or the source) using the IDE's settings
 3. Run the refresh_rankings_model.py file (or any relevant DAG)

+If you want to run this for actual deployment, please do so from the google collab file.
+Please navigate to the USAR google drive, and there will be a google collab file titled "cli_runner.ipynb".
+All you need to do is hit run all on this file and you can run the pipeline remotely.
+Please utilize this for any actual deployments, and utilize your local environment when developing.

 ## Best practices for development
 The following is some notes pertaining to best practices to use while pushing any code to this repo.